Creating Web Services and Web Clients

 If you follow these steps, the WSDL contains all the applicable information.
 Otherwise, it does not, and you must save the WSDL to a file and edit it manually as needed.

-For many reasons, it is simpler and easier to add WS-Security elements by using WS-Policy, as described in the same book.
+For many reasons, it is simpler and easier to add WS-Security elements by using WS-Policy.
 With WS-Policy, the generated WSDL includes all needed information.

 Note that the W3C specifications do not require a web service to provide a generated WSDL.